megphillips91/charter-boat-bookings-rest/readme.md

 - the concerns will be very separate and give captains more control over how and when to accept online payment reservations and final payments.
 - I think I can trigger woocommerce plugin install/activation wizard when the content creator chooses the calendar booking block so I'm going to experiment with all that before I even try to begin publishing this integration.

 With the new WooCommerce Store API and the **coming soon** new order object table I think its going to be far far less code to maintain and better overall for me to create something that I am much happier with that functions less 'buggy'.
 I don't really have much of a choice because my husband has shopped all the other booking systems and still wants this one even after I pleaded with him to check out other options.
 So, here we are.
-The whole thing sort of came to a suddenly critical problem when he had customers at the dock that he was not prepared for.
+The whole thing sort of came to a suddenly critical problem when he had customers at the dock that he was not prepared for because of errors in my crappy old poorly maintained plugin.
 Uh Oh!

 At this point, the plan is to use this particular plugin as a sort of 'internal api' and transition slowly.